simonhmartin/genomics_general/README.md

 * To make separate matrices for windows, use one of the window type options described above.
 There will still be a single output file, but with separate matrices separated by blank lines.

 ___
-## Compute ABBA-BABA statistics in sliding windows
+## ABBA-BABA statistics in sliding windows

 The script `ABBABABAwindows.py` performs analyses described in [Martin et al. 2015, MBE](http://mbe.oxfordjournals.org/content/32/1/244.abstract?sid=a3d00925-b3fe-4214-b142-256739082832), compurting the *D* statistic and *f* estimators in windows across the genome.
 Like the script above, it requires `genomics.py`.